6 CRR-NY 201-6.4NY-CRR

 (3) The permit shall incorporate all applicable Federal reporting requirements which must include the following:

 (ii) notification and reporting of permit deviations and incidences of noncompliance stating the probable cause of such deviations, and any corrective actions or preventive measures taken.
 If the permittee seeks to have a violation excused as provided in section 201-1.4 of this Part, the permittee shall report such violations as required under section 201-1.4(c) of this Part.
-In order to have a violation of a Federal regulation (such as a new source performance standard or national emissions standard for hazardous air pollutants) excused, the specific Federal regulation must provide for an affirmative defense during start-up, shutdowns, malfunctions or upsets.
+In order to have a violation of a Federal regulation (such as a new source performance standard or national emissions standard for hazardous air pollutants) excused, the specific Federal regulation must provide for an affirmative defense during start-up, shutdowns, or malfunctions.
 All other permit deviations shall only be reported as required under subparagraph (i) of this paragraph, unless the department specifies a different reporting requirement within the permit.

 (d) Compliance schedules.